If you are like most people who are buying for your teenage boys, you are likely a bit stuck and not really sure what to get for them.

 Fit twisted pieces onto the board.
 Sounds easy, right?
 Well, IQ Twist can be quite the challenge which is what these guys need.

 For the science-minded, hands-on kid who likes to, ahem, blow things up this book is a must!
 Super popular among boys.

-Comic book style + Batman!
+How about one with awesome comic book style!
 This collage puzzle is absolutely perfect for super hero fans.
 Every piece is unique and no two are repeated.
 1000 pieces.

 For some nighttime fun try these!

 Playing a sport at night is something teen boys seem to really enjoy.
 Perfect for athletic boys and their friends.